dantunesd/clean-code/README.md

 So, the less parameters your functions receive the better.
 0 is the best.
 1 (monadic) is good, 2 (dyadic) is ok, 3 or more... well, better no.

+Tip: If you find functions which have 3 or more parameters, it's a good sign that they belong to a context.
+So you can group them in a representative class/struct.

 #### Bad

 ```golang